Jonathan Borba @ Unsplash

 – “Self-Meta” is highly individual, and never suggest anything as concretely “final” of an “opinion” be it however fixated or disclosed by one (N=1) subject, or data.

 – (Disclaimer continued) This self meta does not imply nor suggest its readers to adopt an exact replica of its pragmatic course of actions; as it is entirely and unfortunately ~ remaining strictly subject to individual nuances and that thereby no individual may react in manners that is guaranteed to repeat.
-Hence scientific indemnity to responsibly shoulder any or all risks that is beyond This Author’s own circumstance ~ remains at the reader’s end.

 – Subject to periodical revisions for readability, this is an initiative entirely made from one (1) individual.
 This is NOT an official “research review”, or peer-reviewed by third party affiliation.